biodatalab/enrichmet/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# EnrichMet
+# enrichmet

 <!-- badges: start -->
 <!-- badges: end -->

-EnrichMet performs pathway enrichment analysis using Fisher’s exact test, computes betweenness centrality for metabolites, and performs Metabolite Set Enrichment Analysis (MetSEA).
+enrichmet performs pathway enrichment analysis using Fisher’s exact test, computes betweenness centrality for metabolites, and performs Metabolite Set Enrichment Analysis (MetSEA).
 It also generates plots for pathway enrichment, MetSEA, relative betweenness centrality (RBC), and  and interaction plot.